Oil and gas in Victoria

 Geoscience Australia provides information about national petroleum basins.

-Visit the Oil and Gas Resources of Victoria – Gippsland Basin for individual fields, structure maps and geological cross sections.
+For more information read the Oil and Gas Resources of Victoria - Gippsland Basin report.

 Otway Basin Profile